-Now that the holiday decorations are down, and the wreath is stored away until next holiday season, let’s talk about winter decorating ideas.
+Now that the holiday decorations are down, and the wreath is stored away until the next holiday season, let’s talk about winter decorating ideas.
 The words “cozy” and “homey” come to mind since the weather prompts us to spend extra time indoors.

-Adorn the Space with Blankets, Pillows and Throws
+Adorn the Space with Blankets, Pillows, and Throws

 The nice thing about being cozy is that you can a bit more casual and dare I saw… messy.
 Not only do pillows and throws make the home look warmer, but they’re functional.
-Who wouldn’t want to curl up with a book and warm, cozy blanket on a cold night?
+Who wouldn’t want to curl up with a book and a warm, cozy blanket on a cold night?
 Choose coordinating colors and patterns to compliment your room’s décor, and you can’t go wrong with neutrals and solids.

 Incorporate Low Lighting and Pillar Candles